algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/QSExp.md

 Quicksort is a divide and conquer algorithm.
 It first rearranges the input array into two smaller sub-arrays: the (relatively) low elements and the (relatively) high elements.
 It then recursively sorts each of the sub-arrays.

+Quicksort is a good general-purpose sorting algorithm, with average case behavior <i>O(n log n)</i>.
+A drawback of the Basic Quicksort shown in this AIA module is that has <i>O(n<sup>2</sup>)</i> worst-case behavior on sorted or nearly-sorted input, a common input.
+A variant that reduces the likelihood of this worst case behavior with only a few extra lines of code is the *Median of Three* strategy, which is shown in a different AIA module.

 ## Algorithm overview